and-mill/Awesome-GenAI-Watermarking/README.md

     - In Beta (as of 26 Mar 2024)
     - Closed off as can be (as of 26 Mar 2024)
 - Google hosted a workshop in June 2023 ([Identifying and Mitigating the Security Risks of Generative AI](https://arxiv.org/abs/2308.14840)): "Watermarking was mentioned as a promising mitigation.
 They are robust when attacker has no access to detection algorithm"
-- Watermarking is identified as tool for establishing trust in a post GenAI environment ([OpenAI moving AI governance forward statement](https://openai.com/blog/moving-ai-governance-forward), [Google "Our commitment to advancing bold and responsible AI, together"](https://blog.google/outreach-initiatives/public-policy/our-commitment-to-advancing-bold-and-responsible-ai-together/), [Biden-⁠Harris Administration Secures Voluntary Commitments from Leading Artificial Intelligence Companies to Manage the Risks Posed by AI ](https://www.whitehouse.gov/briefing-room/statements-releases/2023/07/21/fact-sheet-biden-harris-administration-secures-voluntary-commitments-from-leading-artificial-intelligence-companies-to-manage-the-risks-posed-by-ai/))
+- Watermarking is identified as tool for establishing trust in a post GenAI environment by big tech ([OpenAI moving AI governance forward statement](https://openai.com/blog/moving-ai-governance-forward), [Google "Our commitment to advancing bold and responsible AI, together"](https://blog.google/outreach-initiatives/public-policy/our-commitment-to-advancing-bold-and-responsible-ai-together/)) and government ([Biden-⁠Harris Administration Secures Voluntary Commitments from Leading Artificial Intelligence Companies to Manage the Risks Posed by AI ](https://www.whitehouse.gov/briefing-room/statements-releases/2023/07/21/fact-sheet-biden-harris-administration-secures-voluntary-commitments-from-leading-artificial-intelligence-companies-to-manage-the-risks-posed-by-ai/))
-- Watermarks can be easily inserted into Stable Diffusion models [invisible-watermark repo](https://github.com/ShieldMnt/invisible-watermark) and referenced by the official [Stable Diffusion repo](https://github.com/CompVis/stable-diffusion?tab=readme-ov-file)
+- Watermarks can already be easily inserted into Stable Diffusion models (This method [invisible-watermark repo](https://github.com/ShieldMnt/invisible-watermark) is referenced by the official [Stable Diffusion repo](https://github.com/CompVis/stable-diffusion?tab=readme-ov-file))

 # Misc Papers (to be categorized...)